abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f429i-disco/index.md

 ### extflash:

 This is another NSH example.
-If differs from other 'nsh' configurations in that this configuration defines an external 8 MByte SPI FLASH (the SST25VF064C part from Silicon Storage Technology, Inc.) which must be be connected to the Discovery board's SPI4 pins on the expansion pins.
+If differs from other \'nsh\' configurations in that this configuration defines an external 8 MByte SPI FLASH (the SST25VF064C part from Silicon Storage Technology, Inc.) which must be be connected to the Discovery board\'s SPI4 pins on the expansion pins.
 Additionally, this demo uses UART1 for the console

 NOTES:

 1. This configuration assumes an SST25VF064C 8Mbyte SPI FLASH is connected to SPI4 on the following Discovery board Pins:

         SCK:   Port PE2   Board Connector P1, Pin 15
         MOSI:  Port PE6   Board Connector P1, Pin 11
         MISO:  Port PE5   Board Connector P1, Pin 14